 To test your app and assess it against the guidelines in this document, it's recommended that you set up a test environment that replicates the actual environment in which students and teachers will run your app.

 In general, you should use the test environment described in Setting Up a Test Environment for Tablets, including a small number of actual hardware devices that replicate the tablet form factors used in the Google Play for Education.

-Google Play for Education uses primarily Nexus 7 devices, so your testing can focus on that specific hardware device.
-You can purchase the device from Google Play and other stores.
-Although testing on Nexus devices is preferred, you can test on other 7-inch (or 10-inch) tablets or virtual devices if you don't have access to Nexus devices.
+Google Play for Education offers a range of 7-inch through 10-inch tablets, so your testing should focus on those hardware devices.
+You can purchase the Nexus 7 device from Google Play and other stores.
+Although testing on Nexus devices is preferred, you can test on other 7-inch or 10-inch tablets or virtual devices if you don't have access to Nexus devices.

 Once you've set up a suitable hardware environment, make sure to test your apps under conditions that simulate those of schools.
 For example, Google Play for Education lets administrators control or disable certain capabilities for students, so it's good to test your app with those capabilities disabled.
 Below are some conditions to test your app in, to ensure best results in the Google Play for Education environment:

 - Android version — Test the app on devices running Android 4.2.
 Google Play for Education devices will be running Android 4.2 or higher (API level 17+).

 - Proxy server — Test the app in network environment that uses proxies.
 Many schools use proxies.

 - No location services — Test the app to make sure it works properly with location services disabled.
 Many schools will disable location services for student devices.